 Getting to Braga

-Trains from Porto to Braga depart at regular intervals from both São Bento and Campanhã station.
+Trains from Porto to Braga depart at regular intervals from both São Bento and Campanhã stations.
 The journey takes just over an hour and a return ticket costs €7.

 Braga and Guimarães are relatively close to each other (25km distance).
 An hourly bus makes the journey each day.
 It takes approximately 20 minutes to get from Braga to Guimarães.